A basic box style solar oven is quite easy to make. The power supply is already there and the only connection problems are called ‘clouds’.

 The fan is powered by an old solar panel of the type that sits on car dashboards to keep the battery charged.
 It is directly wired to the fan so that the fan only blows when the sun is shining and blows more as the sun gets brighter.

+A stand isn’t necessary, the cooker can, quite happily, sit on a table or the ground.
 Our cooker gets around on the base of an old swivel chair to make it easier to move.

 So, how does it really work?